NoamElul/cis-5300-final/data/data.md

 ## Twitter Hatespeech
 * Source: https://github.com/t-davidson/hate-speech-and-offensive-language/tree/master/data
   * Dataset of tweets labeled by several labelers for hate speech, offensive language, or both.
 We preprocessed and only kept the text input, and a target indicating whether the text is problematic.
-Anything whose majority class was "hate speech" (0) was marked as "problematic" in our processed dataset.
+We created two versions of this dataset: In the "strict" version, anything whose majority class was "hate speech" (0) was marked as "problematic" in our processed dataset.
+In the "loose" version, anything whose majority class was "hate speech" (0) or "offensive language" (1) was marked as "problematic" in our processed dataset.

 * Format:
   * `text`: Input.
 String.
 The text of the tweet.